What's the Difference between Light Roast Coffee and Dark Roast Coffee?

 DARK ROASTED COFFEE

-Properly roasted delicious dark roasted coffee beans reach an internal temperature of (465°F – 485°F).
+Properly roasted delicious Dark Roasted Coffee Beans reach an internal temperature of (465°F – 485°F).
 They are heated to the end of the second crack and beyond.
 Oils can be seen on the surface of the beans, which are now dark brown in color, sometimes almost black.
 The level of oil correlates to how far the coffee bean is taken past the second crack.

 This dark roasted coffee bean contains the least caffeine; however, dark roasted coffee will give you the most amazing flavors, bold bodies, richer taste, and smooth darkness.
 The overall taste profile meets near chocolaty darkness.
 Some common roast names for dark roasted coffee are French Roast, Full City, Italian, Viennese, French, Continental, New Orleans, European and Espresso.